Frankfurt Travel Guide

 Known as Germany's financial powerhouse, Frankfurt is nevertheless packed with cultural and historical attractions and has a lively nightlife and restaurant scene; Frankfurt is a bustling transport hub which visitors can use as a springboard for the rest of Germany, but this vibrant city may well persuade travellers to linger:

 Although millions travel through Frankfurt's international airport, and many foreigners visit frequently on business, the city is often neglected as a tourist destination.
-A holiday in Frankfurt can be a very rewarding experience for those who take the time to explore it.
+A holiday in Frankfurt can be a very rewarding experience for those who take the time to explore.
 In this proud, well-organised city visitors will find some superb shopping, marvellous museums, interesting historic sites, world-class opera and jazz and a few really charming neighbourhoods, like Nordend and Bockenheim.
 For foodies there is plenty of great cuisine to sample in Frankfurt's celebrated restaurants and for those who enjoy historical sightseeing there are gems like the Eschenheimer Turm, a 15th-century tower once part of the city's fortifications.
 Frankfurt is also a surprisingly good city to explore if you're travelling with kids as there are lots of fun attractions, like the Frankfurt Zoo, to keep young minds amused.

 Best time to visit Frankfurt